Series I - Future Echoes - All scenes

 and one of them was

-dead, which would you pick?
+dead, which one would you pick?

-it depends which was better qualified.
+It depends which was better qualified.

 Bullpats.
 When was the last